-- The Necessary Extra’s
+- Necessary Extras

-- In Closing
+- In Sum

 Vinyl planks can cost as little as $2 a square foot.
 But, as with anything, you tend to get what you pay for.
 You may find the least expensive options won’t meet your needs, and you might have to replace them sooner than you’d expect.

 Your local big box store might offer cheaper solutions, but you’ll run the risk of lower quality and less support.
-Higher priced planks feature better padding, thick top coats, and longer warranties.
+Higher-priced planks feature better padding, thick topcoats, and longer warranties.
 Look for a brand that’s up-front about their manufacturing, certifications, and the durability of their products.

-If you’re using planks in a high traffic area, it’s worth spending more on quality materials.
+If you’re using planks in a high-traffic area, it’s worth spending more on quality materials.
 Cheaper planks are prone to staining and scratching, and actually installing them can be a nightmare.

 If you want vinyl planks that reduce noise, add a layer of padding to the subfloor.
 Underlayments are especially beneficial when adding planks to a second story.
 If the kids are playing upstairs, they won’t sound as if they’re falling through the ceiling.